-These units usually have 3 watt or 5 watt diodes, cost between $300-$700 (depending on wattage) and last 5-7 years or even longer without failing.
+These units usually have 3 watts or 5-watt diodes, cost between $300-$700 (depending on wattage) and last 5-7 years or even longer without failing.
 They can have red and blue diodes, most have cooling fans, and are often called BROAD SPECTRUM lights.

 We do recommend some of these lights at this time, read the reviews before you buy.

-We offer these reasonably-priced, quality 7-band LED lamps.
+We offer these reasonably-priced, quality cutting edge COB LED lamps.

 SolarSystem 550W LED Grow Light

-The all-new California Lightworks SolarSystem 550 is a game changer with it's new (optional) advanced programmable spectrum control that matches the sun in any growing conditions for better, healthier growth, lower energy usage and higher yields.
+The California Lightworks SolarSystem 550 is a game-changer with its new advanced programmable spectrum control that matches the sun in any growing conditions for better, healthier growth, lower energy usage, and higher yields.

 Top of the Line Osram LEDs are driven to their maximum power rating using an exclusive active heat management system.
 Higher Power = Highest Yields, Guaranteed.